signalfx/signalfx-nodejs/README.md

 Object `options` is an optional map and may contains following fields:
 + **signalflowEndpoint** - string, `wss://stream.us0.signalfx.com` by default.
 Override this if you are in a different realm than `us0`.
 + **apiEndpoint** - string, `https://api.us0.signalfx.com` by default.
 Override this if you are in a different realm than `us0`.
-+ **webSockerErrorCallback** - function, Throws an Error event by default.
++ **webSocketErrorCallback** - function, Throws an Error event by default.
 Override this if you want to handle a websocket error differently.

 **Note**: A token created via the REST API is necessary to use this API.
 API Access tokens intended for ingest are not allowed.